FlipsideCrypto/fsc-evm/models/doc_descriptions/defi/ez_bridge_activity.md

 ### Critical Usage Notes
 - **Coverage limitations**: This table only includes protocols with decoded bridge events.
 Some bridges may not be covered
 - **USD values**: `amount_usd` may be NULL for tokens without price data or during high volatility periods
-- **Destination data**: Non-EVM destination chains may have encoded/transformed receiver addresses
+- **Destination data**: Non-EVM destination chains may not have decoded receiver addresses.
+Addresses may exist in their raw, non-transformed format
-- **Latency**: Bridge completions on destination chains are not tracked in this table
+- **Latency**: Bridge completions on destination chains are not tracked in this table.
+This table tracks outgoing activity only
 - **Performance tip**: Always filter by `block_timestamp` for large queries

 ### Data Quality Considerations
-- Bridge events are identified through pattern matching and may have false positives
+- In some cases, Bridge events may be identified through pattern matching and may have false positives
 - Some protocols may have partial coverage during initial integration periods
 - Cross-chain message passing (non-token transfers) is not included
 - Wrapped token representations may vary between source and destination chains
+- Destination chain names are generally standardized for consistency purposes and ease of use, via a manual process, in lowercase and snake_case.
+Chain names with slight discrepencies may exist, and Flipside will standardize accordingly (e.g. mantle vs mantle network)

 {% enddocs %}

 {% docs ez_bridge_activity_platform %}

-## Platform
+## platform
 The protocol or application facilitating the cross-chain bridge transfer.

 ### Details